taonado/taonado-cash/ARCHITECTURE.md

 # Taonado Architecture

-This document outlines the architecture of the Taonado system, focusing on the separation between user funds management and weight/deposit tracking.
+This document outlines the architecture of the Taonado Subnet, focusing on the separation between user funds management and weight/deposit tracking.

 ## System Overview